Why should you become a Mentor?

 "Working with students has been a great opportunity to share my knowledge and skills gained through years of working in their future industry.
 Preparing the next generation for the reality of the workplace and the expectations employers have is key to ensuring they will be employable after university."
 Chris Shields, Graduate Mentor

-As a mentor on the Ulster University Alumni Network, you can give advice and share your professional experiences with current students or recent graduates.
+As a mentor on UU Connects, you can give advice and share your professional experiences with current students or graduates.
 Sharing your knowledge and experiences can help them with their academic and professional career choices, supporting a relationship that has the potential to inspire and challenge.

 Contact is initiated by the mentee, therefore they will take responsibility for leading the relationship.
 The mentee may simply ask a few questions, whilst others may require more support over a number of months.